Home > Analyses > Utilities > The Southern Company

 Stock Price Action Analysis

-The weekly price chart of The Southern Company (SO) illustrates the stock’s performance and key price levels over the past 12 months:
+The weekly stock chart of The Southern Company (SO) highlights price movements and key levels over the past 100 weeks:

 stock price